telerik/kendo-ui-core/docs/accessibility/high-contrast-theme.md

 ## See Also

-Other articles on Kendo UI Accessibility support:
+Other articles on the accessibility support provided by Kendo UI:

 * [Overview of Web Accessibility Standards]({% slug overview_accessibility_support_kendoui %})
 * [Charts]({% slug charts_accessibility_support %})